ceph/ceph/doc/mgr/telemetry.rst

 Interval
 --------

-The module compiles and sends a new report every 72 hours by default.
+The module compiles and sends a new report every 24 hours by default.
 You can adjust this interval with::

-  ceph config set mgr mgr/telemetry/interval 24    # report every day
+  ceph config set mgr mgr/telemetry/interval 72    # report every three days

 Contact and Description
 -----------------------